 A survey was conducted by the Exit Planning Institute, in partnership with Grant Thorton, PNC, and the Ohio Employee Ownership Center at Kent State University.
 This “State of Owner Readiness Survey” found that 75% of owners who sold their businesses had “seller’s remorse” because they felt as though 1) they did not receive a fair monetary value and 2) were not prepared for the emotional impact of selling their business.
 Seller’s remorse can be rectified by beginning to plan for the exit transition three to five years before an owner wants to exit.

 The typical exit plan will determine an “Attractiveness Score” and a “Readiness Score”.
 These scores reveal the areas of improvement needed for a successful transition.
 The attractiveness score indicates what is needed to make the business attractive to a buyer.
-The readiness score addresses the questions:
+The readiness score addresses the following questions:

-1. Is the business at its ultimate value?
+Is the business at its ultimate value?

-2. Is the owner ready to sell?
+Is the owner ready to sell?

-3. Does the owner have an adequate financial plan?
+Does the owner have an adequate financial plan?

 The goal is to utilize information from the attractiveness and readiness scores to determine what actions need to be taken to build the company to its maximum value over three to five years, no matter what type of exit the owner will choose.
 An added benefit of this process is normally an increase in profits and cash flow during the growth period because of the actions taken.